flamelily-bluescsi/bluescsi/aliciaram.md

 {% include carousel1.html %}

 This is to purchase an 4 RAM modules for Alicia 1200 or other A1200 re-amiga product.
 Add this to your Alicia 1200 order ready for soldering.
+These are U20, U21, U22, U23 on Alicia.
 To finish the Alicia Project you will still need to source some other components like the custom chips, ports, connectors, ROMS etc.

 * HM514260AJ8
 * Package: SOJ-40